 What Elevation is Rock Creek Lake?

 In the summer you can drive all the way to Mosquito Flats Trailhead via a narrow, asphalt road and park at the Trailhead.
-Just the drive itself from Rock Creek Lake is amazing!
+The drive itself from Rock Creek Lake is amazing!
 According to everytrail, Mosquito Flats Trailhead at “10,255 feet, it is the highest designated trailhead in the Sierra accessible by car”.

-Backpacking With a Dog
+Day Hiking With a Dog

 How Much Water Do Hiking Dogs Need?